BlessedForever04/Consist/README.md

 Console clearing magic with system("cls").
 Works on Windows—Linux/macOS users, swap with system("clear").</pre>
 <br>

+<h2>Conclusion</h2>
+<p>This To-Do List application is designed to be more than just a simple organizer, it’s a comprehensive tool that combines functionality with user engagement through features like deadline management and score tracking.
+Whether you're managing daily chores or long-term projects, this app has got your back!</p>

 <h2>Acknowledgments 🙌</h2>
 <pre>"It's very simple to make todo list.. so lame", this is what everyone said.